liammcluckie/Discover-Aotearoa/README.md

 attention away from the other important aspects on the page.
 Due to it's popularity this is a font that many users will be familiar with evoking a feeling of comfort and trust as well as being aesthetically pleasing.

-#### Logo *(if one is used)*
+#### Logo

+- A very simplistic and minimal logo was used for this project consisting of the company name in the **Bodoni Moda** font that is consistently used throughout the website.
+Alongside this the globally recognised white New Zealand fern designed by [the Noun Project](https://thenounproject.com/term/silver-fern/379641/) was used to immediately convey to the user what and where this websites focus is.

 #### Imagery

 - The type of imagery used within this website will be of great importance as this is what will be used to initially convince first time users that planning a trip to New Zealand is the right decision.
 This will be done by using dramatic and eye catching landscape imagery that really displays the beauty of the country.
-Firstly, this will be achieved by a full screen hero image displayed on the landing page that not only conveys what the website is about but will also make the user want to see more.
+Firstly, this will be achieved by a full screen hero image displayed at the top of each page that not only conveys what the website is about but will also make the user want to see more.

 - Images will also be used to convey information and work alongside text content, this will be especially important when displaying what attractions, destinations and restaurants are available or recommended.
-These images will be more of a documentary style telling a story of what the user could experience should they visit these places.
+The images used to inform the user of different attractions available will be more of a documentary style telling a story of what the user could experience should they visit these places.

+- For informing and showing the user the possible destinations available to visit the imagery will be mainly dramatic and intriguing landscape shots showing the beauty of a particular area.
+This will automatically make the user want to see more of this destination and increase the likelihood of them wanting to visit whilst on their trip.

 - There will also be the use of font icons throughout the website imported from [Font Awesome.](https://fontawesome.com/) These will be used in a way to further enhance certain sections on the website such as flights, accommodation, travelling and planning.
 By using these icons in a way that isn't excessive it will add